DataDog/security-agent-policies/experimental/policies/bpfdoor/README.md

 ## Description

-This policy defines security rules to detect potential bpfdoor malware execution by monitoring its characteristic behavior.
+This policy defines security rules to detect potential BPFDoor malware execution by monitoring its characteristic behavior.
 The first rule triggers when a fake PID file is created in /var/run, and the second rule activates if the same process installs a BPF filter.
 Together, these rules enable reliable detection of bpfdoor activity.

 ## Installation